CleanroomMC/cleanroom-website/docs/groovy-script/mods/pyrotech/compost_bin.md

 ## Description

-Can convert multiple items into a new one when its full
+Can convert multiple items into a new one when its full.

 ## Identifier